fradelg/atom-markmon-plugin/README.md

 It supports latex mathematical expressions thanks to Mathjax and pandoc processor

-In order to make it work you must install `require` and `markmon` npm modules:
+In order to make it work you must install the `markmon` npm module:

-`npm install -g markmon require`
+`npm install -g markmon`

 Commands:

-  * `Markmon Preview: Show` will run the server and opens a new pane with the output.
+  * `Markmon Preview: Show` will run markdown as a server and opens a new pane to render the HTML output.
+The output is updated 1 second after the last change in the editor.

 There are four basic parameters in settings: